-Self-Financing and Depreciation
+5.17 Self-Financing and Depreciation

-From 2017/18 the Government has required that all Local Authorities calculate a true depreciation charge as a true bottom line cost to the HRA.
-The approach developed by the Authority calculates a simple depreciation charge based on splitting investment works across a number of component elements of a building, and linking that to the way the Council's properties are valued using a number of "beacon properties" i.e. a sample of properties which represent the different standard types of properties held by the Authority.
+5.17.1 From 2017/18 the Government has required that all local authorities calculate a true depreciation charge as a true bottom line cost to the HRA.
+The approach developed by the Authority calculates a simple depreciation for buildings, and linking that to the way the Council's properties are valued using a number of "beacon properties" i.e. a sample of properties which represent the different standard types of properties held by the Authority.
 The level of depreciation calculated using this method will be able to be contained within the amounts currently budgeted in the 30-year HRA Business Plan.

-Construction Project 2019
+5.18 Construction Project 2019

-As noted above, on 27 September 2017 Cabinet agreed not to extend the Kier Joint Venture contract for a further 5 years.
+5.18.1 As noted above, on 27 September 2017 Cabinet agreed not to extend the Kier Joint Venture contract for a further five years.
 The Authority is now working to create a fit-for-purpose construction and maintenance operation to be in place from April 2019.
 The operation will meet the needs of the Authority and our tenants and residents, whilst ensuring greater efficiency and value for money.
-The resources necessary to achieve a successful transfer and fund the transformation project up to completion and sign-off in October 2019 have been built into the Business Plan projections, both within the Housing Revenue Account and Capital Investment Plans.
+The resources necessary to achieve a successful transfer and fund the transformation project up to completion and sign-off in October 2019 have been built into the

+Business Plan projections, both within the Housing Revenue Account and Capital Investment Plans.

-Summary Plans
+5.19 Summary Plans

-The impact of all of the above issues on the four-year 2019-2023 Revenue Plan for the HRA are summarised in Table 6 below.
-In addition Table 7 splits those changes between Pressures and Growth, Efficiencies and Reserves and Contingencies.
+5.19.1 The impact of all of the above issues on the four-year 2019-2023 Revenue Plan for the HRA are summarised in Table 5 below.
+In addition, Table 6 splits those changes between "Pressures and Growth", "Efficiencies and Reserves" and "Contingencies".